 In blog and website world for instance; when we write and publish a post, usually we will make a call into action to our audiences.
 Some creatives will have a subscription form to instruct their potential subscribers to sign up and subscribe to their newsletter.
 Others will introduce directly the links of their landing pages for example; maybe they have a freebie to giveaway.
 Some choose to link their products and services directly with the call to action to “buy now” or “get a free trial download.”
 Depending on their approaches and strategies, sometimes these creatives may choose to introduce and instruct a call to action in the beginning, middle, or at the end of the post.

-We learn this even in Church services, after the pastor preached to us, at the end he or she will make a call into action and ask Church attendees and members to come up front, or to raise their hands where they are for example, those who have prayer requests and they want the pastor to pray over and with them maybe according to what the pastor preached on that day.
-Another call into action they would make is to ask those who have not made the Lord Jesus as the Lord and Savior of their lives to stand up so that they could guide them and pray a Salvation prayer and be able to receive the Lord Jesus Christ by faith in their hearts and life to be their Savior and Lord.
+We learn this even in Church services, after the pastor preached to us, at the end he or she will make a call into action and ask Church attendees and members to come up front, or to raise their hands where they are, those who have prayer requests and they want the pastor to pray over and with them.
+Another call into action they would make is to ask those who have not made the Lord Jesus as the Lord and Savior of their lives to stand up so that they could guide them and be able to receive the Lord Jesus Christ by faith in their hearts and life as their Savior and Lord.

 All of these are call into action moments.
-Basically telling it’s time to make a decision, a chance to make a transition, and take heed of opportunity on what you have been hearing, learning, reading, listening, and act on it.
+Basically telling it’s time to make a decision, a chance to make a transition, and take heed of opportunity on what you have been hearing, learning, reading, listening, and start acting on it.

 Looking back now to my story of how they made it seem easy to approach me and evangelized to me, I realized that there were some business and marketing skills there that they had to apply, and it occurred to me that we are all business people, because we are always doing business of some kind.
 We are all representatives, ambassadors, or advocates for what we believe in, or for something.